dzufferey/scala-smtlib-interface/README.md

 ## TODO

 * better support for overloading (Int vs Real)
-* better support for variadic functions (and, or, ...) from the typing perspective Right now, the library will complain when it see some Real and variadic functions (it should work though).
+Right now, the library complains when it see some Real (it should work though).